temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 ```
 <!--SNIPEND-->

+Workflows must be deterministic, and you perform non-deterministic work in Activities.
-Workflow code is bundled and run inside a [deterministic v8 isolate](https://docs.temporal.io/typescript/determinism) so you can persist and replay every state change.
+The TypeScript SDK bundles Workflow code and runs it inside a [deterministic sandbox](https://docs.temporal.io/typescript/determinism).
-This is why Workflow code must be separate from Activity code, and why you have to `proxyActivities` instead of directly importing them.
+This is why you must separate Workflow code from Activity code, and why you have to use the `proxyActivities` function to load your Activity functions instead of directly importing them.

 With your Workflows and Activities in place, you can now write a [Worker Program](https://docs.temporal.io/workers#worker-program).
-You use a Worker Program to define a [Worker](https://docs.temporal.io/workers) which hosts your Activies and Workflows and polls the `ecommerce-oneclick` Task Queue to look for work to do.
+You use a Worker Program to define a [Worker](https://docs.temporal.io/workers) which hosts your Activities and Workflows and polls the `ecommerce-oneclick` Task Queue to look for work to do.

-You'll need to use the Task Queue name in your Worker Program as well as any time you interact with a Workflow from your Next.js application.
-To ensure you use it consistently, create a constant.
+You'll need to use the Task Queue name in your Worker Program, and any time you interact with a Workflow from your Next.js application.
+To guarantee you use it consistently, create a constant.

 Create the file `temporal/src/shared.ts`: